EndoluminalSurgicalVision-IMR/PnPNet/README.md

 # Usage
-If you want to train the model from scratch, run the training script as following.
+If you want to train the model from scratch, please follow the next steps.
+1. fix dataset settings according to ./config file.
+2. confirm model settings according to ./network_configs file.
-`python train.py`
+3. `python train.py`

 # Citation